PoovenB/shopping-cart/README.md

 ### Products

-1. Store product information, and stock.
+1. Fetch product information, and stock.

 ### Orders

 2. Store cart information.
-3. Allow products to be added to a shopping cart.
+3. Allow products to be added to and removed from the shopping cart.
 4. Provide access to the shopping cart.
 5. Warn user is product is no longer available.
 6. Checkout decreases quantity of stock and sends an email receipt.

-# Layered Architecture
+# Architecture

 ```mermaid
 graph TD;